 Prince: Lumiere!
 Cogsworth!
 Mrs. Potts!?
 Oh, look at us!

-If a modern person understands that only the upperclass of pre-21st century could understand how expensive even a small library could be it's pretty heartwarming to imagine how elated Belle felt upon seeing Adam's enormous library.
+- If a modern person understands that only the upperclass of pre-21st century could understand how expensive even a small library could be it's pretty heartwarming to imagine how elated Belle felt upon seeing The Beast's enormous library.

-A moment that's easy to miss, but as the screen zooms out as Belle and the Beast dances in the end, Lumiere and Babette can be seen holding hands.
+- A moment that's easy to miss, but as the screen zooms out as Belle and the Beast dance in the end, Lumiere and Babette can be seen holding hands.